 I just absolutely love creating my own folded book art.
 It's such a fun way of re-using old books and give them another purpose.

 I've searched and searched the web to find any tutorials on how to do it and i just couldn't find anything.
-Untill one day i found a website called foldedbookart.com which offers already made and custom patterns.
+Untill one day i found a website called foldedbookart.com (THEY NOW OFFER A 25% DISCOUNT ON ALL PATTERNS FOR THE FIRST 100 USERS.
+USE COUPON CODE: INSTRUCTABLES25) which offers already made and custom patterns.

 On of the patterns they used to have was this little heart sign.
 For me this was a real good way to get started as it's quite a quick pattern to do and the result still looks great.